 3. Heroin Related Overdose Deaths Have Quadrupled

 With the increase of heroin use has come related deaths.
 The spike of heroin deaths in the Seattle area has risen by 60%.
-Statistics show that most demographics have seen an increase of heroin related overdose deaths.
+Statistics show that most demographics have seen an increase in heroin-related overdose deaths.
 In total, deaths related to heroin in Washington State and other States have quadrupled in just six years.

-Since 2010, there has been a steady increase of mortality rates.
-It was in 2015 that they saw the steepest rise of drug related deaths they’ve experienced in the last 17 years.
+Since 2010, there has been a steady increase in mortality rates.
+It was in 2015 that they saw the steepest rise of drug-related deaths they’ve experienced in the last 17 years.
 The rise was 58% more than the previous year.
-This is due to more users and a higher purity of heroin being introduced, making it more potent and therefore, more lethal.
+This is due to more users and higher purity of heroin being introduced, making it more potent and therefore, more lethal.

 4. The Slow Incline of Heroin Use that Snuck up on Washington State

 While officials could see that police reports were showing an increase of heroin use in areas of the state of Washington, they weren’t prepared for the huge 60% spike in 2014.
 Here are some stats that show the incline of heroin use and deaths through recent years.

 - In 2014, heroin overdose caused 293 deaths in WA which doubled from 2008.